ArminJo/NeoPatterns/README.md

 - Changed parameter for endless repeats in `initMultipleFallingStars()`.
 - Improved usage of `random()`.
 - Added function `fillRegion()`, `isActive()` and `setAdafruitBrightnessValue()`.
+- Added support for brightness and brightness non zero mode.
+- Fixed aDoUpdate bug for `FADE`.
+- Fixed bugs in *Colors.h*.

 ### Version 2.4.0
 - Added macros `ENABLE_PATTERN_<pattern_name>` to enable reducing size, if some patterns are not used.